-Canopius Managing Agents Limited, (“we” or “us” or “our” or “Canopius”) for and on behalf of Syndicate 4444 at Lloyd’s of London, is part of Canopius AG which is domiciled in Zurich and operates in the UK, Ireland, Netherlands, Switzerland, Bermuda, USA and Singapore.
-Canopius is registered with the Information Commissioners Office, registration number Z5406784, the Canopius group is comprised of a number of trading companies, further information is available on our website www.canopius.com.
+Canopius Managing Agents Limited, (“we” or “us” or “our” or “Canopius”) for and on behalf of Syndicate 4444 at Lloyd’s of London, is part of Canopius Group Limited which is domiciled in Jersey and operates in Australia, Bermuda, Ireland, Netherlands, Singapore, the UK and US.
+Canopius is registered with the Information Commissioners Office, registration number Z5406784.
+The Canopius group is comprised of a number of trading companies; further information is available on our website www.canopius.com.

 We act as the underwriters of your insurance policy.
 To find out more about how information might be used within the London Insurance Market, please visit www.londonmarketgroup.co.uk/gdpr